sehHeiden/geospeed/readme.md

 It's a bit faster when using arrow by about 15 seconds.
  It got a bit slower when dropping the duplicates (on the district borders) by there `oid`.

-In the end I also tried to load and build the intersection per county and then just concat the results.
+In the end I also tried to load and build the intersection per county and then just concatenate the results.
 It's not faster because of the spatial indexing...
 The RAM usage is much lower at about 3 GB.

 With the reduced number of columns, the running times are: